balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 docker volume create --name vtuatdb02_data3 --opt o=size=100m --opt device=/data3 --opt type=btrfs
 ```
 In this command, we're creating a named volume named "vtuatdb02_data3" with a size of 100MB and using
-the /data3 device.
-The --opt type=btrfs option specifies that the volume should be created with the
+the /data3 device.The "--opt type=btrfs" option specifies that the volume should be created with the
 Btrfs file system type.

 - Note: